 - Let cool completely before storing in a sealed container.

-You can keep it in an airtight container for up to two weeks, if it lasts that long.
+You can keep it in an airtight container for up to two weeks.

 You sure can.
 Package it in an airtight container with very little empty space.
 Freeze for up to 3 months.
 Let it sit out on the counter overnight before using.